On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Related Work

 \section{Related Work}

-\textbf{Mixers on Bitcoin:} Mixers were originally applied in anonymous communications~\cite{chaum1981untraceable} and are also applied to enhance Bitcoin users' privacy.
-Mixcoin~\cite{bonneau2014mixcoin} and Blindcoin~\cite{valenta2015blindcoin} are centralized, trusted mixers that receive \BTC from a user's address $d$ and then return \BTC to another address $w$ of the same user.
+\textbf{Mixers on Bitcoin:} Mixers were originally applied in anonymous communications~\cite{chaum1981untraceable} and are also applied to enhance Bitcoin users' privacy~\cite{pakki2021everything,wu2021towards}.
+Mixcoin~\cite{bonneau2014mixcoin} and Blindcoin~\cite{valenta2015blindcoin} are centralized, trusted mixers that support \BTC.
 CoinJoin~\cite{maxwell2013coinjoin} allows a user to find other mixing partners to merge multiple transactions, thereby obfuscating the link between senders and recipients.
-Although the design of CoinJoin~\cite{maxwell2013coinjoin} is decentralized, its existing implementation, such as Wasabi wallet, remains centralized but non-custodial.
-CoinShuffle~\cite{ruffing2014coinshuffle}, CoinShuffle++~\cite{ruffing2017p2p}, and Xim~\cite{bissias2014Xim} propose to achieve better anonymity in a decentralized mixer.
-The ecosystem and mixing mechanisms of Bitcoin mixing service are also studied in recent work~\cite{pakki2021everything,wu2021towards}.
+Although the design of CoinJoin~\cite{maxwell2013coinjoin} is decentralized, its existing implementation, remains centralized but non-custodial.
+CoinShuffle~\cite{ruffing2014coinshuffle,ruffing2017coinshufflepp} and Xim~\cite{bissias2014Xim} achieve better anonymity in a decentralized mixer.
+Wu~\etal~\cite{wu2021towards} propose a generic abstraction model for Bitcoin mixers.

-\textbf{Mixers on smart contract-enabled Blockchain:} ZKP mixers are inspired by Zerocash~\cite{sasson2014zerocash} to obfuscate the link between the users' deposit and withdrawal using zero-knowledge proof.
-Several ZKP mixers attempt to operate on Ethereum, such as Miximus~\cite{miximus} and Hopper~\cite{hopper}.
-AMR~\cite{le2020amr} proposes how to reward users for participating in a mixer, and shortly after, Blender~\cite{ourblender} implements a mixer with a reward scheme.
-TC follows by adding anonymity mining as a deposit reward scheme for users~\cite{TornadoCashGovernanceProposal}.
-Besides ZKP mixers~\cite{Tornadocash, typhoon,typhoon-network, cyclone-bsc}, a notable mixer example that relies on linkable ring signatures and the stealth addresses from Monero~\cite{zero-to-monero} is Möbius~\cite{meiklejohn2018mobius}.
+\textbf{Mixers on Smart-contract-enabled Blockchains:} \ZKP mixers are inspired by Zerocash~\cite{sasson2014zerocash} to obfuscate the link between the users' deposit and withdrawal using zero-knowledge proof.
+Several \ZKP mixers attempt to operate on Ethereum, such as Miximus~\cite{miximus}.
+AMR~\cite{le2020amr} proposes how to reward users for participating in a mixer, and shortly after, \href{https://ourblender.github.io/}{Blender} implements a mixer with a reward scheme. \TC follows by adding anonymity mining as a deposit reward scheme for users~\cite{TornadoCashGovernanceProposal}.
+Besides \ZKP mixers, a notable mixer example that relies on linkable ring signatures and the stealth addresses from Monero~\cite{zero-to-monero} is Möbius~\cite{meiklejohn2018mobius}.